thomaskellough/Automate-The-Boring-Stuff/Practice-Projects/README.md

-This folder contains all of the practice problems except for.
+This folder contains all of the practice problems except for a couple.
 I did not include a solution to 'Controlling Your Computer Through Email' for a couple of reasons.
 I did not want to download BitTorrent and Al Sweigart already has a good example of this program on http://nostarch.com/automatestuff/.
 I also currently do not